 So what are the similarities and the things we love about working in this space?

 - Ideas are often at an early stage.
 Innovators in these spaces come to us with brilliant ideas.
 We love hooking those ideas into an ecosystem that will get them out into the world.
 This involves everything from a compelling user interface to the hard work of researching, narrowing down, and interviewing to find the right target market.

 - Tend to push the limits of technology.
-And, of course, getting those ideas into the world involves all the technology in between, which has been our passion since the start.
-It’s rare that the path to commercializing an idea doesn’t imply some bold technology decisions in order to do it better than the competition.
-It’s also rare that project does not involve at least some brand new technology.
+And, of course, getting those ideas into the world involves all of the technology in between, which has been our passion since the start.
+It’s rare that the path to commercialization doesn’t imply some bold technology decisions in order to do it better than the competition.
+It’s also rare when that project does not involve at least some brand new technology.
 NuRelm’s culture is one of learning, so we love that.